sengorajkumar/gpu_graph_algorithms/README.md

 - [x] Version 1 - One thread to each vertex (to relax all outgoing edges of each vertex)
 - [ ] Version 2 - One thread for each edge.
 Slight variation of version 1
 - [ ] Version 3 - Have a boolean flag to check whether to continue till V-1 rounds or terminate early.

+## References
+- Agarwal, Pankhari, Dutta, Maitreyee - New Approach of Bellman Ford Algorithm on GPU using Compute Unified Design Architecture (CUDA)
+-